fabianmax/car-classification/README.md

 Link to full blog post on STATWORX.com (coming soon)
 [Link to full blog post in this repo](https://github.com/fabianmax/car-classification/blob/master/blog/Blog_Part_1_Transfer_Learning_with_ResNet.md)

-## Part 2: Deployment of Deep Learning Models with TensorFlow Serving
+## Part 2: Deploying TensorFlow Models in Docker using TensorFlow Serving

 In this blog post, we have served a TensorFlow model for image recognition using TensorFlow Serving.
 To do so, we first saved the model using the SavedModel format.
 Next, we started the TensorFlow Serving server in a Docker container.
 Finally, we showed how to request predictions from the model using the API endpoints and a correct specified request body.